alpertunga-bile/prompt-markdown-parser/README.md

 # GUI Application

 - Start the application with ```python start.py --gui``` command.
 This command is going to look for 'venv' file for virtual environment.
 It is going to setup the dependencies and start the application.
-It will take minutes so please be patient.
 After the first setup, it is just going to start the GUI application.

 ## Parser Tab
 - You can choose ***Translate Prompts*** checkbox to translate your prompts to English.
 You can write prompts in a mixture of English and your native language.
 GoogleTranslator is used for translation.
 This checkbox works with ***Parse All Files In 'prompts' Folder*** and ***Parse And Save*** functionalities.